cobbler/cobbler/docs/user-guide/windows.rst

 One of the challenges for creating your own Windows network installation scenario with Cobbler is preparing the necessary files in a Linux environment.
 However, generating the necessary binaries can be greatly simplified by using the cobbler post trigger on the sync command.
 Below is an example of such a trigger, which prepares the necessary files for legacy BIOS mode boot.
 Boot to UEFI Mode with iPXE is simpler and can be implemented by replacing the first 2 steps and several others with creating an iPXE boot menu.

-Trigger sync_post_wingen.py does:
+Trigger `sync_post_wingen.py` does:
 - some of the files are created from standard ones (pxeboot.n12, bootmgr.exe) by directly replacing one sting with another directly in the binary
-- in the process of changing the bootmgr.exe file, the checksum of the PE file will change and it needs to be recalculated.
-The trigger does this with python-pefile
+- in the process of changing the `bootmgr.exe` file, the checksum of the PE file will change and it needs to be recalculated.
+The trigger does this with `python-pefile`
-- hivex is used in bcdedit.pl to modify Windows boot configuration data (BCD)
+- `python3-hivex` is used to modify Windows boot configuration data (BCD).
+For pxelibux distro boot_loader in BCD, paths to winpe.wim and boot.sdi are generated as `/winos/<distro_name>/boot`, and for iPXE - `\Boot`.
-- uses wimlib-tools to replace startnet.cmd startup script in WIM image
+- uses `wimlib-tools` to replace `startnet.cmd startup` script in WIM image
-- Windows answer files (autounattended.xml ) are generated using Cobbler templates, with all of its conditional code generation capabilities, depending on the Windows version, architecture (32 or 64 bit), installation profile, etc.
+- Windows answer files (`autounattended.xml`) are generated using Cobbler templates, with all of its conditional code generation capabilities, depending on the Windows version, architecture (32 or 64 bit), installation profile, etc.
-- startup scripts for WIM images (startnet.cmd) and a script that is launched after OS installation (post_install.cmd) are also generated from templates
+- startup scripts for WIM images (startnet.cmd) and a script that is launched after OS installation (`post_install.cmd`) are also generated from templates

-Post-installation actions such as installing additional software, etc., are performed using the Automatic Installation Template (win.ks).
+Post-installation actions such as installing additional software, etc., are performed using the Automatic Installation Template (`win.ks`).

 A logically automatic network installation of Windows 7 and newer can be represented as follows:
+PXE + Legacy BIOS Boot

 .. code-block:: none

     Original files: pxeboot.n12 → bootmgr.exe → BCD → winpe.wim → startnet.cmd → autounattended.xml
     Cobbler profile 1: pxeboot.001 → boot001.exe → 001 → wi001.wim → startnet.cmd → autounatten001.xml → post_install.cmd profile_name
+    ...

+iPXE + UEFI BIOS Boot

+    Original files: ipxe-x86_64.efi → wimboot → bootx64.efi → BCD → winpe.wim → startnet.cmd → autounattended.xml
+    Cobbler profile 1: ipxe-x86_64.efi → wimboot → bootx64.efi → 001 → wi001.wim → startnet.cmd → autounatten001.xml → post_install.cmd profile_name
     ...

 For older versions (Windows XP, 2003):